junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The thought of Dean being a vampire hurts just as much as knowing he's in the Purgatory.
 Cas thinks, almost winces by just thinking it, but he makes sure it doesn't show.
 He shuts that train of thoughts off.
 They'll figure that out later, once he finds the place and finds him.

 "Dean Winchester, is it?"
 The Alpha studies his face.
-Cas maintains his expression straight, even if there is any uneasiness of being scrutinized, he makes them blank.
+Castiel maintains his expression straight.
+As much as the uneasiness of being scrutinized, he makes his face blank, staring back at the vamp.

 "So you know him."
-He says as an answer.
+Castiel says as an answer.

 "Not just know him, I saw through his mind as he saw through mine."
 The vampire states it factually.